apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 each with its own ``@pparam=<file>`` and their contents will be evaluated in the order the files were specified.

+Each ruleset that is configured per-mapping should have a special `Hook Conditions`_ defined.
+Without a defined hook, these rulesets will use the ``REMAP_PSEUDO_HOOK``.

 Rewriting Rules
 ===============